SmartTokenLabs/interview-tests/advanced-js-developer/README.md

 ## Part 3 - Connect to a wallet:

-It's highly recomeneded at this point to use a new Chrome browser Profile / to ensure you don't mix up the wallet used in this exercise with your own.
+At this point it's highly recommended to use a new Chrome browser Profile / to ensure you don't mix up the wallet used in this exercise with your own.

 - Import the demo wallet into MetaMask (details provided to you from Sunil)
 - Add the testNet Mumbai / Polygon to MetaMask